CodedNil/rusty_reader/readme.md

 Page background wallpaper ai driven, base on time of day, weather etc make a prompt for midjouney

-Get icon for channel from the urls favicon instead of the rss icon Use image-thief to get icons dominant colour, render the background of the article with that
+Use image-thief to get icons dominant colour, render the background of the article with that